raft-tech/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/023-react-admin-console.md

 - Section 508 and USWDS consistency require ongoing workaround effort in the Django template layer.
 - Engineering ownership is split across mismatched UI stacks (React for users, Django templates for admins).

 These constraints motivate replacing Django admin with a React-based admin console.
-The decision is how to host and structure that console: inside the existing CRA frontend, or as a standalone Next.js application.
+The decision is how to host and structure that console: inside the existing Create React App (CRA) frontend, or as a standalone Next.js application.

 ## Decision